Clubs & Societies

 The Islamic Society has been given equal opportunities as all other religious societies in the College.
 The day begins by conducting a religious gathering.
 Students are also granted an opportunity to attend the mosque every other Friday.

-JUNIOR SINHALA LITERARY ASSOCIATION
+SINHALA LITERARY ASSOCIATION

 Teachers-in-charge: Mr. R.M.T.
 Jayasiri & Mrs. P.H.Y.N.
 Gunaratne